A direct controlled-phase gate between microwave photons: Experimental device and system parameters

-Placing the coupler on top of the cavities allows us to tune the coupling regime of the system from essentially decoupled to almost resonant, as we increase the biasing flux.
-In general, frequencies close to the cavities proved to be inadequate as they resulted in an increase in the always-on native cross-Kerr, effectively decreasing the on/off ratio of the gate.
-Frequencies closer to the readout resonator yielded the worst dephasing times for the whole system, likely due to photon shot noise caused by residual populations in the coupler and readout mode.
-However, the strength of the coherent exchange interaction $g_1$ is directly proportional to the dispersive shift of both cavities, as described in the main text.
-Thus, we must consider the tradeoff between biasing the coupler to have a potentially fast gate and keeping the always-on cross-Kerr between the cavities $K_{ab}$ below the kHz level to preserve the high on-off ratio of the gate.
-Balancing these considerations, we primarily explored the coupler frequency range of $5.1\pm0.2\,$GHz.
+Placing the coupler frequency above the cavities allows us to tune the coupling regime of the system from essentially decoupled to almost resonant, as we increase the biasing flux.
+Coupler frequencies close to the cavities result in an increased always-on natural cross-Kerr, decreasing the on/off ratio of the gate.
+On the other hand, when the coupler is close to its upper sweet spot, we observe a drop in both oscillators dephasing times.
+We attribute this to photon shot noise caused by thermal excitations in the coupler and readout mode.
+Since the strength of the coherent exchange interaction $g_1$ is proportional to the dispersive shift of both cavities, we must consider the tradeoff between gate speed and on-off ratio.
+Balancing these considerations, we typically operate at the coupler frequency range of $5.1\pm0.2\,$GHz, where the natural cross-Kerr $K_{ab}$ is below the kHz level.